Christia Obcordata Grow & Care Guide (Swallowtail Butterfly Plant)

 Prune plants regularly to keep them at their desired size and shape.
 Pinching plants to encourage them to grow back thickly stimulates dense, bushy growth and encourages more flowers to bloom.

+To keep them looking healthy and prevent seed formation that depletes the plant’s energy at its expense, remove old flowers and leaves.
 These plants are often grown for their beautiful leaves, such as the dusty miller, coleus, and flowering kale.

 They don’t produce very showy flowers and any buds should be cut off to keep the foliage looking great.